matsuro-hadouken/ggxchain-draft/node-installation/Systemd/README.md

 _At the time of writtining `we are on the Sydney` test network.
 However, can be set to your prefered location. `<NODE NAME>` is just example for better recognition, can be set according personal preference as `db`, `node_1` `data` or anything also for example._

-Currently, we are on the Sydney test network as of the time of writing.
-However, you can set it to your preferred location.

 ```sh
 # Create data folder aka BASE_PATH ( we will need this later, remember )
 BASE_PATH="${HOME}/data-sydney/<NODE NAME>"